FPA Advocacy

 The LAPPB also coordinates the Key Psychologist Network.
 Key Psychologists receive training on how to lobby their legislators and are asked to become active with their local Senators and Representatives by establishing relationships with them, directly when possible, or with their Legislative Assistants.
 Interested in becoming a Key Psychologist?
 Chair: Dr. Liz Campbell

-2025 Florida Legislative Preview
+2025 Florida Legislative Priorities

-- Prescription Privileges for Psychologists (RxP)
+Prescription Privileges for Trained Psychologists 2025

 Check out the updated Distressed Constituents Guide which FPA provides to legislators.
 If you need printed copies to distribute, please email kim@flapsych.com.